Y-sektionen/wpManySiteAdmin/README.md

 ## Requirements

-These scripts are dependent on three components
+These scripts are dependent on these components

 * php5-fpm
 * nginx